Ktwsz/RL_2D-map/README.md

 One hidden layer with 64 nodes, using ReLU for nonlinearity, TensorFlow's Adam optimizer.

 ## Dependencies required
-TensorFlow, Pygame(for visual display of results)
+PyTorch, Pygame(for visual display of results)

 ## Usage
 To train and export model to file model.pt run main.py